liwuCS/hello-world/README.md

 # hello-world
-this is a hello world repository i want to learn how to use github.
+this is a hello world repository. i want to learn how to use github.